subhadig/subhadig.github.io/_posts/2020-04-21-getting-started-with-kubernetes-using-minikube-installation.md

-It is worth noting that Minikube is not the only available [learning environment](https://kubernetes.io/docs/setup/#learning-environment) solution for Kubernetes but Minikube is one of the most mature ones and is supported on all three platforms - MacOS, Linux and Windows.
+It is worth noting that Minikube is not the only available [learning environment](https://kubernetes.io/docs/setup/#learning-environment) solution for Kubernetes but Minikube is one of the most mature ones and is supported on all three major platforms - MacOS, Linux and Windows.

 ### Installation
 In this section, I will share the steps of installing Minikube and the required components on MacOS and Debian Linux.
-The steps should be almost similar if not same for any other Debian based Linux distributions including Ubuntu.
+These steps should work on any other Debian based Linux distributions including Ubuntu.
 However if you are using a different variant of Linux, the steps might be different.
 To install on other operating systems, follow this [official guide](https://kubernetes.io/docs/tasks/tools/install-minikube/) from Kubernetes.

-#### kubectl
+#### Kubectl
 [Kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) is not
 exactly a part of Minikube but it's a command-line tool for interacting with a Kubernetes cluster and perform various administrative tasks including